Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 The Brains Behind the Operation

 The Neeo comes with its own smart hub called “The Brain.”
 The brain is what commands all of your Neeo connected devices.
 Neeo claims that the Brain is fully compatible with Apple TV, Hue, Sonos, Roku, and 60,000 additional devices.
 This means the devices you own will most likely work with it.
-Customers have said that it has excellent range in connecting with your smart devices.
+Customers have said that it has an excellent range in connecting with your smart devices.

 Broad Device Support